 Qualified Teacher Status is the United Kingdom’s professional accreditation for teaching.
 It is often required by schools in the UK.
 The University of Buckingham is one of the leading providers of QTS.

 Applications are welcome from teachers, who do not hold Qualified Teacher Status, currently teaching in a school in the UK or abroad, providing they meet the necessary criteria.
 Schools may be state-maintained or independent.
-International schools abroad must be following the English national curriculum.
+International schools abroad must be following the English national curriculum or the International Baccalaureate.

-Assessment Only candidates may apply for a September, January or April start date.
+Assessment Only candidates may apply for a September, January or April start date although start dates for the assessment period itself are flexible.

 The AO Route consists of three Assessment Processes.
 The first is an assessment of the candidate’s application, which may include a request to supply additional information.
 Once a candidate is accepted onto the route, they will undergo two assessment days in their school.
 The Initial Assessment Day will judge whether the candidate is likely to meet all of the QTS Teachers’ Standards within a maximum 12 week period without any further training.
 The Final Assessment Day will take place within 12 weeks from the Initial Assessment and will determine whether the candidate meets all of the Teachers’ Standards.